 Grilling beets?
 Honestly, nothing could be easier.
 They don’t even need to be peeled!
 And the flavor, oh the flavor!
 Add some fresh tarragon, flat leaf parsley, red wine vinegar and dijon to create a memorable dressing.
 Throw in some pickled red onions to contrast with the smokey, earthy grilled beets.
 And carrots for crunch and sweetness, and this is one unique, delicious summer salad.

-After a few hours of marinading, everything in this salad will turn beet red, but the flavors will also deepen.
+After a few hours of marinading, everything in this vegan grilled beet salad recipe will turn beet red, but the flavors will also deepen.
 I suggest serving it right away, because I like the contrast between the grilled beets, crunchy carrots and pickled red onion.
 It would be less contrasting after several hours.
 As a final note, I want to urge you to use fresh tarragon.
 It is very powerful, and takes this salad up a notch.
 You won’t regret it!